embodied creativity

 Be leaf is a reminder of our shared connection.

-Wearing a leaf on her forehead in public is a practise of being fearless, of allowing herself to be seen and an open invitation for conversation to happen about what we believe in.
+Wearing a leaf on my forehead in public is a practise of being fearless, of allowing myself to be seen and an open invitation for conversation to happen about what we believe in.

 What a re-leaf…